Myelopathy

 X-Ray

 X-rays take pictures of bones and joints in your back.
 They can help identify fractures, tumors, dislocations, bone spurs, instability, or other potential causes of symptoms.
-This test takes about 15 minutes and is virtually painless.
+You may be asked to bend forward and backward during your X-ray to evaluate instability or abnormal motion.
 Because X-rays only show bones, and not discs or nerves, an additional imaging test may also be needed.

 Magnetic Resonance Imaging (MRI)